-Each shelter may have some specific rules due to the nature of the facility.
-Some facilities may have other programs in various parts of the facility that are happening at the same time as the shelter which requires special rules.
-Any shelter location specific rules should be noted in the "Location Specific" plan.
+Site-specific Rules: In addition to the Basic Shelter Rules outlined below, each shelter may have site-specific rules due to the nature of the facility.
+Some facilities may have other programs in other parts of the facility happening at the same time as the shelter.
+Any shelter site-specific rules should be noted in the "Location Specific" plan.

-Basic shelter rules for ALL Severe Weather Shelter locations:

-Backpacks, purses and other bags must be checked in (bagged) for the night.
+Basic Shelter Rules (all sites): The following Basic Shelter Rules apply to all Severe Weather Shelter locations unless otherwise specified:

+• Check-in Time

+- o Guests must check-in between 6pm-9pm.
+(6:30p-9p at Kingston) - Guests are not permitted to check-in after 9pm unless escorted by police, fire, or emergency services personnel. - The site manager may approve late arrival (after 9pm) if there is a legitimate reason (e.g., a work shift prevents the guest from arriving before 9pm.)

+• Personal Belongings

+- Backpacks, purses, and other bags must be checked in (bagged) for the night. - Once a guest's personal property bag has been sealed and checked in, it may not be opened until they check out of the shelter. - Certain personal items (books, religious items, stuffed animals, cell phones, personal audio devices, computers, etc.) may be kept with the guest after being inspected by a volunteer. - o Encourage guests to plan ahead for the night before sealing their bag.

+Remaining On-Site

-- Once a guest's personal property bag has been sealed and checked in, it may not be opened until they check out of the shelter.
-Certain personal items (books, religious items, stuffed animals, cell phones, personal audio devices, computers, etc.) may be kept with the guest after being inspected by a volunteer.
-It is important for a guest to plan ahead for the night before sealing their bag. - After a guest has checked in, they may not leave again.
-Exception: before lights out at 10pm or after lights on and wake-up call at 6am guests may leave briefly for smoke breaks in designated areas or to check on a pet staying in a vehicle on the property. - If a guest leaves the shelter after 10pm, they will not be allowed to return until the next activation day.
-Exception: guests with service animals when the animal needs to be taken out after 10pm. - Tobacco & vape use permitted outside in designated smoking areas only, depending on the facility.
-There is no smoking or vaping permitted inside any of the shelter facilities. - Smoking is not permitted between lights out at 10pm and the wakeup call at 6am. - Alcohol or drugs are not permitted to be carried on a person while a guest on this property. - Fighting, foul language and mistreatment of other guests and volunteers is not tolerated. - Weapons of any kind are not permitted to be carried on any person while on shelter grounds. - Guests and volunteers will respect the rights of all others using this facility. - Guests and volunteers will remain only within in the areas designated for shelter use. - If a person is asked to leave the property, they will do so promptly, or law enforcement may be called. - Guests must check-in between 6pm-8pm.
-Guests are not permitted to check-in after 8pm unless escorted by police, fire, or emergency services personnel. \The site manager may also approve an after 8pm arrival if there is a legitimate reason (e.g. a work shift prevents the guest from arriving before 8pm.)
+- o Guests may not leave the premises after check-in. - Exception: Before lights out at 10pm (or after lights on and wakeup call at 6am) guests may leave briefly for smoke breaks in designated areas or to check on a pet staying in a vehicle on the property. - If a guest leaves the shelter after 10pm, they will not be allowed to return until the next activation day. - Exception: guests with service animals when the animal needs to be taken out after 10pm.

+Tobacco, Smoking, and Vapes

+- Smoking or vaping is not permitted inside any of the shelter facilities. - Depending on the facility, tobacco & vape use may be permitted outside in designated smoking areas only. - Smoking is not permitted between lights out at 10pm and the wakeup call at 6am.

+Alcohol and Drugs

+Alcohol or drugs are not permitted to be carried on a person while a guest on this property.

+Weapons

+Weapons of any kind are not permitted to be carried on any person while on shelter grounds.

+Treatment of Others

+- Fighting, foul language and mistreatment of other guests and volunteers is not tolerated. - Guests and volunteers will respect the rights of all others using this facility.

+• Designated Areas

+Guests and volunteers are only permitted in the areas designated for shelter use.

+Asked to Leave

+If a person is asked to leave the property they will do so promptly, or law enforcement may be called.

+• Wake-Up and Departure

-- Wake up time is 6am and guests must depart by 7am unless otherwise stated. - Guests are not permitted to leave any items at the shelter unless otherwise permitted by the shelter location at which point, the location becomes solely responsible for those items.
+- Wake up time is 6am and guests must depart by 7am unless otherwise stated.
+(5:30a wake up at Kingston with a 6:30a guest departure) - Guests are not permitted to leave any items at the shelter unless otherwise permitted by the shelter location; if the shelter location permits this, the location becomes solely responsible for those items.